Former Navy SEAL and Texas congressman Dan Crenshaw criticizes Trump’s Syria withdrawal

 “Situation when we were there: relative peace,” the Texas Republican tweeted.

-The congressman then listed a series of developments that have taken place in the region since the U.S. withdrawal, such as Islamic State fighters escaping from confinement and going on to stage an attack.
+The congressman then listed a series of developments that have taken place in the region since the U.S. withdrawal, such as Islamic State fighters escaping from confinement and ISIS setting off a car bomb.

 “That’s just day one,” Mr. Crenshaw tweeted.
 “Which scenario looks more like an endless war?”